-These are methods where a woman becomes aware of the signs of fertility.
-She learns to detect when she is most likely to get pregnant.
+These are methods where people become aware of the signs of fertility and learn to detect when they are most likely to become pregnant.

 This information can then be used to:

-- increase the chance of conception by knowing when your fertile phase is
+- increase the chance of becoming pregnant by knowing when you are more likely to be fertile

-- reduce the risk of pregnancy by avoiding sexual intercourse when you are fertile
+- reduce the risk of pregnancy by avoiding sexual intercourse when you are more likely to be fertile

 How does it work?

-This approach relies mainly on the changes within your current cycle.
+FAMs mainly rely on the changes within your current cycle.
 Regular periods make these changes more predictable.

-If you wish to have a baby, fertility awareness methods will also provide you with the personal fertility information you need to maximise your chances of conception.
+If you wish to have a baby, fertility awareness methods can increase your chance of getting pregnant.